ACADEMICS / SSU SUMMER SCHOOL

 Since all SSU Summer School courses are open to the public regardless of whether or not you're a current student at SSU, interested prospective students can simply register for the course(s) they want to take, and an SSU staff member will be in touch with you with further instructions.

-The SSU Summer School offers five courses, and you are welcome to take one, all five, or anything in between.
+The SSU Summer School offers twelve courses, and you are welcome to take one, all twelve, or anything in between.
 Courses are all online and are a combination of recorded lectures and live Zoom sessions.
-For course titles, professors, and dates, see "Courses at a Glance" to the right.
+For course titles, professors, and dates, see the list of courses and course descriptions below.

 And to get started, register by clicking the button below.